-27. HOURS OF WORK / ROSTERED DAYS OFF
+14. HOURS OF WORK/ROSTERED DAYS OFF

-27.1 Hours of Work
+14.1 Hours of Work

-- a) Ordinary hours will be Monday to Friday, 7.2 hours per day (36 hours per week) (Ordinary Hours) and 0.8 hours per day accruing towards an RDO. - b) The span in which ordinary hours may be worked shall be between 6.00am to 6.00pm Monday to Friday (Span of Ordinary Hours). - c) The working day may commence between 6.00am and no later than 8.30am.
+- a) Ordinary hours will be Monday to Friday, 7.2 hours per day (36 hours per week) (Ordinary Hours) and 0.8 hours per day accruing towards an RDO, with 0.4 hours per day being time worked and the additional 0.4 hours per day accrued not being timed worked. - b) The span in which ordinary hours may be worked shall be between 6.00am to 6.00pm Monday to Friday (Span of Ordinary Hours). - c) The working day may commence between 6.00am and no later than 8.30am.
 However, the usual working day will be 7.00am to 3.30pm (the Usual Working Day).
-It is noted there may be circumstances when this Usual Working Day may be altered when some classifications of workers are required to commence work prior to the Usual Working Day to open the Project for the day and close the Project for the day and to prepare the amenities etc. A number of Employees may be asked by the Company to commence work between 6.00am to 8.30am - d) All time worked in excess of 8 hours per day, will be at overtime rates. - e) All time worked outside the Span of Ordinary Hours will be at overtime rates.
+It is noted there may be circumstances when this Usual Working Day may be altered when some classifications of workers are required to commence work prior to the Usual Working Day to open the Project for the day and close the Project for the day and to prepare the amenities etc. A number of Employees may be asked by the Company to commence work between 6.00am to 8.30am. - d) All time worked in excess of 8 hours per day, will be at overtime rates. - e) All time worked outside the Span of Ordinary Hours will be at overtime rates.